lblod/delta-producer-publication-graph-maintainer/README.md

 *  `REPORTING_FILES_GRAPH`: If a specific graph is needed for the reports (e.g. healing) add URI here.
 *  `QUEUE_POLL_INTERVAL`: the queue is polled every minute by default.
 *  `WAIT_FOR_INITIAL_SYNC`: wait for initial sync.
 Defaults to 'true', mainly meant to disable for debugging purposes
+* `MU_CALL_SCOPE_ID_PUBLICATION_GRAPH_MAINTENANCE (default: http://redpencil.data.gift/id/concept/muScope/deltas/publicationGraphMaintenance)`: can be configured to work with scopes in delta-notifier.
+This is fired when a updates are performed on the publication graph.
+Most of the services in your stack wouldn't be interested by this update, so best to add this in the deltanotifier configuration as scope to exclude.
+So we reduce load on the system, and potential confusion.
+* `MU_CALL_SCOPE_ID_INITIAL_SYNC (default: http://redpencil.data.gift/id/concept/muScope/deltas/initialSync)` : can be configured to work with scopes in delta-notifier.
+This when the publication graph is initially synced.
+Most of the services in your stack (if not all) wouldn't be interested by this update, so best to add this in the deltanotifier configuration as scope to exclude.

 ### API
 #### POST /delta